top of page

 The Decision-Making Focus

 Our partnerships with banks and financial services institutions are essential.
 There is absolutely a place for providing product information at the right point in the decision process.
 But in general, it is only after the learner has established a consistent, repeatable decision process.
 Banks and bankers are an important part of the confidence-enabling, education scaffolding process.
 The scaffold includes the learner's appreciation for a banker who took the time to share with them.
+Learners trust those committed to their community.

 So, if you are a bank or financial services institution truly wanting to make a difference in financial education, please join us.
 We are part of reimagining how financial education is taught in our country.
 There is an important place for you.
 Join us in focusing on the learner’s decision-making process first.
 This is how we jointly deliver dramatically improved financial outcomes for all Americans.